0xnenlabs/SageAI/README.md

 sage.index()
 ```

 That's it!
-Just start chatting 🚀
+You're now set up and ready to interact with SageAI through natural language queries. 🚀

 ```python
 message = "What's the weather like in Boston right now?"